ififfy/flipflip/docs/import_export.md

 Save the file and share where you'd like.
 This file is just a long line of text which holds the data about your Scene's full configuration.

-If you'd prefer not to share the file itself, you can paste the contents of the export file onto a service like Pastebin, and then share the raw URL instead.
+If you'd prefer not to share the file itself, you can paste the contents of the export file onto a service like [Pastebin](https://pastebin.com) or [Hastebin](https://hastebin.com), and then share the raw URL instead.

 Any overlays will also be exported with this scene.
 However, those overlays' overlays will not be exported.